 Opening a new bank account is useful for more than just storing your money in a safe place.
-A fun fact is that your bank statement can most certainly act as a form of identity and proof of residency too! beginning a bank account is fairly easy.
-Banking associates will walk you through the process of setting you up with your new account, essentially being prepared with the right documents before you go can save you trips to the bank.
+A fun fact is that a bank account statement can most certainly act as a form of identity and proof of residency too!
+Opening a bank account is fairly easy.
+While bank associates will walk you through the process of setting you up with your new account, bringing the right documents before you go can save you additional trips to the bank.
 Below is a list of what is require of you to open up your new bank account:

 Proof of Identity:

 The most common way to meet this requirement is to bring your driver’s license or a valid passport.

 Verification of Personal Details:

 You can bring your Social Security Card and your birth certificate.
 Though some banks may not require the formal documents as proof, but better safe than sorry.